-PL Justification and Details Explain the need for productive laboratory (PL) training This training cannot be duplicated in a class or simulated lab environment.
-Actual sellable production will be minimal during this training.
-Training will be main objective, not production.
-Due to the nature of manufacturing, hands-on training, creating new parts, using new procedures, testing and inspection requirements that our employees will be working with it are essential for the growth of our company.
-P/L training will be capped at 60 hours per-trainee.
-Describe the Equipment/Processes to be used in delivering the PL training Manufacturing/assembling and installation equipment including CNC Machines, soldering tools, welding equipment, measuring tools, and various wrenches.
-The same machines and tools that they will be using when training is completed.
+PL Justification and Details Explain the need for productive laboratory (PL) training This training cannot be duplicated in a class or s production will be minimal during this training.
+To Due to the nature of manufacturing, hands-on traprocedures, testing and inspection requirements essential for the growth of our company.
+P/L training tr raining will be main objective, aining, creating new parts, us that our employees will be w not production. ing new orking with it are Describe the Equipment/Processes to be used in delivering the PL training Manufacturing/assembling and installation equipwelding equipment, measuring tools, and variou they will be using when training is completed.
 Describe Trainer Qualifications Trainers will work exclusively with trainee.
-They will assign projects with step-by-step instructions to trainees.
-They will observe, direct and provide immediate feedback to the trainee as work is performed.
-Trainers are fully qualified in the specific area of training and will be most qualified.
-The trainers are lead or supervisors with extensive experience in the processes and equipment being used for training.
-Trainer to Trainee Ratios - If more tand the highest trainer-to-trainee ration than one PL class the ratios are the lowest o Trainer Trainee Ratio for One Class, or Minimum When More than One Class 1 1 Ratio for Maximum Ratio When More than One Class 1 1 PLT Approval Yes
+They to trainees.
+They will observe, direct and provide performed.
+Trainers are fully qualified in the specific area of trainers are lead or supervisors with extensive e being used for training. e immediate feedback to the t training and will be most qua rainee as work is Trainer to Trainee Ratios - If more t and the highest trainer-to-trainee ratio than one PL class the ratios are the lowest o Trainer Trainee Ratio for One Class, or Minimum Wh en More than One Class 1 1 Ratio for Maximum Ratio When More than One Class 1 1 PLT Approval Yes